linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 </div>

 <p style="font-family:courier;"><i>
 Then, the search moved to Paddock's hobbies.
 He had two planes and held a private pilot's license but had not updated the medical certification required to fly since 2008 or 2010.
-According to relatives,  liked country music and went to concerts like the Route 91 Harvest festival where he killed so many Sunday night.<br><br>
+According to relatives,  Paddock liked country music and went to concerts like the Route 91 Harvest festival he attacked on Sunday night.<br><br>

 The look into Paddock's past was proving fruitless.
 Nothing about Paddock, <a href="https://www.theguardian.com/us-news/2016/sep/20/gun-ownership-america-firearms-super-owners" target="_blank">including his ownership of over 40 guns</a>, seemed out of place or out of the ordinary.
 Officers decided to move to his family history next.
 Perhaps his siblings or parents would provide clues.